feature image

-This article introduces KAMAKURAHANKO, an 80-year-old family-run shop now in its third generation, located just a 3-minute walk from the west exit of Kamakura Station.
-The master craftsman and artist, Mr. Tsukino, holds the highest national qualification, “First-Class Seal Engraver,” a title held by only about 100 people in the entire country.
-He has received numerous awards for his work, and many prominent figures—from company executives and sumo champions to Olympic athletes and actors—come to his shop to have their auspicious seals created.
+KAMAKURAHANKO is an 80-year-old shop currently run by the third generation of the same family.
+It is located just a three-minute walk from the West Exit of Kamakura Station.
+Its master craftsman and artist, Mr. Tsukino, holds the highest national qualification in his field, First-Class Seal Engraver, a title held by only about 100 people in the entire country.
+He has received numerous awards for his work, and many prominent figures—from company executives and sumo champions to Olympic athletes and actors—come to his shop to have auspicious seals created.
 At KAMAKURAHANKO, every step, from customer service to carving and delivery, is handled in-house to ensure the highest quality.

-The most popular choice among international visitors is the Kamakura-bori hanko.
-This traditional local craft, recognized as a Japan Heritage, combines Buddhist carving techniques influenced by Zen culture, a school of Buddhism that seeks enlightenment through meditation and a simple life.
-Each seal features an exquisitely carved pattern, rich coloration, and a heartfelt design, representing the pinnacle of hanko as an art form.
+The most popular type of seal among international visitors is the Kamakura-bori hanko.
+This traditional local craft, officially recognized as “Japan Heritage,” uses Buddhist carving techniques that are influenced by Zen, a school of Buddhism that seeks enlightenment through meditation and a simple life.
+Each seal features an exquisitely carved pattern, rich color, and a heartfelt design, representing the pinnacle of hanko as an art form.
 These unique and artistic seals can only be purchased in Kamakura and are highly regarded by international visitors for their beauty and Zen-like qualities.

 Address